yzyyxxqm/SQHyper/docs/tutorial/1_get_started.md

     Choose one of the options:

     - Option 1: Use the revised scripts in PyOmniTS.
-        - Create a new virtual environment with Python 3.7, numpy 1.21.6, and pandas 1.3.5
+        - Create a new virtual environment (only used in data preprocessing, not subsequent training) with Python 3.7, numpy 1.21.6, and pandas 1.3.5

             ```shell
             conda create -n python37 python=3.7